phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 Django application as necessary.

 The next location block `location / { ...` catches all the rest of the incoming requests.
-It preserves the url path, and passes the request to the local unix socket of your Django application.
-It preserves the parameters and sends the HTTP packet as-is to the locally running Django server.
+It preserves the url path and passes the request to the local unix socket of your Django application.
+It preserves the parameters and sends the HTTP packet as-is to the local Django server.
 The socket path here is also different for each user, and it again depends on how you've configured your Django application.

 Node Server Nginx Config
 ========================

-Next, let's look at how we can configure Nginx to forward requests on to a Node http server we have running locally.
+Next, let's look at how we can configure Nginx to forward requests to a Node http server we have running locally.
 Here is an example config:

 ```